-Looking ahead, the Group remains cautiously optimistic that economy recovery is expected in Mainland China, Hong Kong and all over the world with the removal of quarantine arrangements and resumption of normal economic activities.
+Looking ahead, the Group remains cautiously optimistic that economy recovery is expected in Mainland China, Hong Kong and all over the world with the resumption of normal economic activities.
 The Group will continue to improve operational efficiency of cold storage facilities, manage cost effectively and flexibly realign business strategies to better manage risks and optimise returns within core business segments in Mainland China and Hong Kong.

-Finally, I would to like express my heartfelt gratitude to our shareholders for their support and trust for the Group.
+Finally, I would like to express my heartfelt gratitude to our shareholders for their support and trust for the Group.
 I also thank our staff for their hard work, dedication and professionalism.